esisa/elevationprofile/README.md

 Installation
 ============

 elevationprofile uses the Python Flask framework and a handful of other python modules.
 See `elevationprofile.py` for the modules needed, and use [pip](https://pypi.python.org/pypi/pip) to install them.
-You may use the provided `runserver.wsgi` to "connect" the app with your webserver.
+You may use the provided `runserver.wsgi` to "connect" the app with your webserver or run `elevationprofile.py --debug` to start testing and debugging.

 Usage
 =====